klaxit/hidden-secrets-gradle-plugin/README.md

 # Gradle plugin to deeply hide secrets on Android

-This repository is the gradle plugin version of this POC : [HiddenSecrets](https://github.com/klaxit/HiddenSecrets)

-It is highly inspired from https://www.splinter.com.au/2014/09/16/storing-secret-keys/
+This plugin allows any Android developer to deeply hide secrets in its project.
+It is an OSS equivalent of what [DexGuard](https://www.guardsquare.com/en/products/dexguard) can offer to prevent **credentials harvesting**.

 It uses a combination of obfuscation techniques to do so :
 - secret is obfuscated using the reversible XOR operator so it never appears in plain sight,
 - obfuscated secret is stored in a NDK binary as an hexadecimal array, so it is really hard to spot / put together from a disassembly,
-- the obfuscating string is not persisted in the binary to force runtime evaluation (ie : prevent the compiler from disclosing the secret by optimizing the de-obfuscation logic).
+- the obfuscating string is not persisted in the binary to force runtime evaluation (ie : prevent the compiler from disclosing the secret by optimizing the de-obfuscation logic),
+- optionnaly, anyone can provide it's own encoding / decoding algorithm when using the plugin to add an additional security layer.

+This plugin is **used in production** at [Klaxit - Covoiturage quotidien](https://play.google.com/store/apps/details?id=com.wayzup.wayzupapp).
+Our engineering team at Klaxit will provide its best effort to maintain this project.

 ⚠️ Nothing on the client-side is unbreakable.
 So generally speaking, **keeping a secret in a mobile package is not a smart idea**.
 But when you absolutely need to, this is the best method we have found to hide it.